timskovjacobsen/sofset/README.md

 # sofset
-This program automatically generaties load cases of interpolated imposed displacement in the Finite Element software SOFiSTiK.
+This program automatically generates load cases of interpolated imposed displacement in the Finite Element software SOFiSTiK.
 It does so by receiving a set of known imposed displacements to interpolate from and a set of nodes to interpolate to.

 The primary use case is for applying interpolated settlement fields to a structure based on an array of points known beforehand, e.g. from a detailed geotechnical analysis.